seregazhuk/php-pinterest-bot/docs/pins.md

 ## Share pin

-Share a link with a pin where a user can leave his or her reaction on this pin (like or dislike):
+Share a link with a pin where a user can leave his or her reaction on this pin:
 ```php
 $link = $bot->pins->share($pinId);
 ```